The Monastery of St. Barbara or Roussanou

 Compared to other rocks where monasteries were built, the one of Roussanou has a lower elevation, which makes it more accessible.
 The monastery was initially founded by monks and it suffered severe damage during World War II.
-It became a convent in 1988.
+It became a convent not that long ago in 1988 and today more than 15 sister nuns live in the small and cozy monastery of Roussanou.

 The beautiful wall-paintings of the Catholicon were executed in 1560, when the priest-monk Arsenios was the abbot of the monastery.
 The unknown hagiographer seems to have been a very skilful artist and successfully follows the Cretan School style.